@media only screen and (min-width: 768px) and (max-width: 1180px) { #SITE_CONTAINER { outline: 4px dashed #ff0066 !important; } /* test visuel */ }

 Strengthening our Shared Spaces in Times of Conflict

 Polarization threatens an essential pillar of democracy – civil discourse – that relies on influential voices within communities to promote Canadian values of tolerance and diversity.
-Our project trains civil society leaders in inter-community dialogue, creates "in-between'' spaces where communities can have brave conversations and vulnerable exchanges, and provides pathways for diverse voices to be heard, thereby creating mutual understanding and empathy, and fortifying peoples’ resilience and ability to respond to conflict.
+Through training and mentorship, the program equips leaders to design, organize, and facilitate dialogue sessions within and between divided groups, providing pathways for diverse voices to be heard, creating mutual understanding and empathy, and fortifying peoples’ resilience and ability to respond to conflict.

 7060474341102443915.jpeg